Skip to Content

 Just as the nearby Jerónimos Monastery, it was classified as a UNESCO World Heritage Site in 1983.

-The tower is probably most impressive from the outside, but you can also visit inside and climb to the top if you feel like it.
+The tower is most impressive from the outside, but you can also visit inside and climb to the top if you feel like it.
 However, it’s usually very busy here and the queues can be very long.
 Furthermore, there is not much shade and you might have to wait for a long time, so make sure you have some sun protection, sunscreen, and water.
-If you get your ticket in advance, you can normally skip the longest queues.
+If you want to visit, be sure to get your ticket in advance!

 Good to know: Belem Tower has the same opening times as Jeronimos Monastery.
 If you already come to Belem, you should definitely visit both of these landmarks.
 In that case, you may want to get this combination ticket for both places (it includes a few other benefits as well).